College of Arts, Humanities and Social Sciences

-The College of Arts, Humanities and Social Sciences at Lincoln University in Pennsylvania is requesting proposals/abstracts for its annual conference, to be held on March 29, 2014.
-The main conference theme is “Borders.”
-Approaches across a broad range of disciplines are welcomed.
-The conference organizers are particularly interested in papers that provide specific readings of borders as depicted in anthropology, politics, religion, education, world literature, philosophy, music, visual arts, and the media.
+The College of Arts, Humanities and Social Sciences at The Lincoln University in Pennsylvania is requesting proposals/abstracts for its third international conference, to be held on Saturday, March 28, 2015.
+The conference theme is “Memory in Action: Remembering the Past, Negotiating the Present, and Imagining the Future.”
+Abstract deadline: December 1, 2014.

 Topics include but are not limited to:

-Borders as a tool of exclusion / inclusion; political unions, (re)unification, mergers, blocs
+Memory as a tool of exclusion / inclusion; political unions, (re)unification

-Representations of borders and migration in literature, film, theatre, the media, and the arts
+Representations of memory in literature, film, theatre, the media, and the arts

 Proposals/abstracts should be no more than 200 words.
-Please include with your abstract your name, work affiliation (if any), the title of the proposal, and your full contact information.
-Submission deadline: December 1, 2013.
+Please include with your abstract a short biographical note (name, work affiliation (if any), publications, etc), the title of the proposal, and your full contact information.
+Submission deadline: December 1, 2014.
 Please send your proposal to Abbes Maazaoui, at email@example.com.